retis-org/retis/docs/profiles.md

 device driver in egress.
 This is similar to many well known packet capture utilities (they use `AF_PACKET`).

+Note that when not using a profile, user defined collectors and probes;
+`retis collect` uses the same probes automatically.

 ```none
 $ retis -p ifdump collect
 7129250251406 (5) [ping] 23561 [tp] net:net_dev_start_xmit #67be86dc28effff8f67ed249b80 (skb ffff8f67919c2b00)